PasqualeMainolfi/rustlibfilt/README.md

 # RUSTLIBFILT

-rustlibfilt è una libreria python scritta in rust per il design e l'implementazione di filtri digitali.
+A python library, written in Rust, for the design and implentation of digital audio filters

 how to use `rustlibfilt`: